Mariners rally past Rangers 6-5 for 11th consecutive victory

 TRAINER’S ROOM

 Mariners SS J.P.
-Crawford was scratched from the original lineup following on-field warmups.
+Crawford was scratched from the original lineup with a finger injury and is day to day.

 UP NEXT